The Walker Percy Center's Second Conference: October 11-13, 2013

-Walker Percy has many special ties to Loyola, including his brief stint on the faculty in the 1970s, when he “discovered” the manuscript of A Confederacy of Dunces by John Kennedy Toole, and then helped to excerpt it for Loyola’s well-respected literary magazine, New Orleans Review.
+Walker Percy's ties to Loyola include his brief stint on the faculty in the 1970s.
+He taught writing courses and served as a contributing editor to the New Orleans Review, where he discovered the manuscript of A Confederacy of Dunces by John Kennedy Toole, and then helped to excerpt it for Loyola’s publication in the New Orleans Review.

-The Conference will take place on the campus of Loyola University, New Orleans, which is located in the Uptown area directly across from Audubon Park.
+The Conference takes place on the campus of Loyola University, located in the Uptown area of New Orleans directly across from Audubon Park.
+The conference is open to the public.
 October is peak tourist season in New Orleans, so please make your hotel reservation early.
 Loyola recommends these hotels.
 Please also enjoy the wonderful food New Orleans has to offer.
 Zagat recommends these restaurants in the area.
 Be sure to make your dinner reservations early.